William Shurtleff: Research works and database

 Over their careers, Shurtleff and Aoyagi have written, published, and assembled a wide variety of research material on soybeans and soyfoods.
 These include market studies, histories, technical manuals, and subject- and region-specific bibliographies.
 The SoyaScan database at the Soyinfo Center contains more than 100,000 documents, many unique.
 The Soyinfo Center has published 120 books that are available for free digital download.

 Their book History of Soybeans and Soyfoods in Africa (1857-2009): Extensively Annotated Bibliography and Sourcebook received the 2011 STS Oberly Award for Bibliography in the Agricultural or Natural Sciences from the American Library Association.

-Marriage and family

-Shurtleff and Aoyagi married in 1977 and have one child.
-They divorced in 1995.
-Aoyagi contributed to their joint publications the many recipes, the covers, and many technical illustrations.
-She was born in Japan in 1950 and is a 1971 graduate of the Women's College of Art in Tokyo. she is a freelance illustrator and graphic designer.